mirhmousavi/Pois/README.md

 # Pois
-a Python whois utility using sockets
+a better whois client for python